OguzhanAydin6/Palvio-Privacy/index.md

 ## 11. Contact

-If you have questions about this Privacy Policy, you can contact the developer through the contact information provided in the app listing or official project page.
+If you have any questions about this Privacy Policy or want to make a privacy-related request, please contact:

+Email: [sentie.studio@outlook.com]
+Country: [Türkiye]

 ---